emin63/oxtest/README.md

      pages which take a while.
   3. Do something like `driver.maximize_window()` to make sure the window is big enough to "see" the page.
+  4. Make sure you have at least version 2 or things will be broken.
+     - Installing can be a pain and you may have to do it manually (e.g., see [this gist](https://gist.github.com/telbiyski/ec56a92d7114b8631c906c18064ce620)).